Stepping into a greater devotion to praying together

 1. Site Prayer

 These are location specific and take place on Saturday mornings; these will focus on praying for the location we are part of.

-- City Centre - First and third Saturday 8-9am at the King's Centre.
+- City Centre - Second and fourth Saturday 8-9am at the King's Centre.

 - City West - First Saturday of every month 8.30-9.30am and every Tuesday 7.30am at St. Peter's.

 - Mile Cross - Second Saturday of every month 8.30-9.30am at The Venue.

 2. All sites together - Time for Refreshing

 This takes place on a Friday once a month and is a time for all sites to gather together to spend unhurried time in worship, prayer and listening to God.
 Here are the upcoming dates for Time for Refreshing: